Thank you! Your submission has been received!

 Automation

-Machine learning skills, data mining, and predictive analysis are extremely useful for developing personalized experiences in recommendation-based systems.
+Machine learning skills, data mining, and predictive analysis are extremely useful for developing personalised experiences in recommendation-based systems.
 Example: services like Spotify or Amazon that use recommendation engines based on user data.

 Soft skills